Trane Furnace Error Codes: Complete Guide

 | 1 flash | System lockout — repeated ignition failures | One reset; call if fault returns |

-XR vs. XV Series: What's Different
+XR vs. XV Series: What's Different for Milwaukee Homeowners

-The Trane XR series (XR80, XR90, XR95, XR100) uses standard LED blink codes as described above.
 The XV series (XV80, XV95) uses a variable-speed ECM blower motor and is typically paired with a communicating thermostat.
 On XV systems, faults are more granular and include motor communication errors, inducer speed faults, and communicating control bus errors that are not present on XR systems.
 These require thermostat diagnostics and a technician with communicating system training.
+Burkhardt's technicians have experience with both XR and XV systems throughout the Milwaukee metro area.
+As a Trane Comfort Specialist dealer, we have access to Trane's full diagnostic resources for these systems.

-What Homeowners Can Check
+What Homeowners Can Check Before Calling for Service

 When to Call a Professional